 The Punnett square is a diagram used to predict the possible genotypes and phenotypes of offspring based on the genotypes of their parents.
 Here’s a step-by-step guide to constructing and interpreting a Punnett Square:

 - Determine the genotypes of the parents: Identify the alleles each parent carries for the trait you are interested in.
-For instance, if you're looking at coat color and one parent is heterozygous for black fur (Bb) and the other is homozygous recessive for brown fur (bb).
+Take this: if you're looking at coat color and one parent is heterozygous for black fur (Bb) and the other is homozygous recessive for brown fur (bb).

 - Draw a grid: Create a grid with the number of rows and columns equal to the number of possible alleles each parent can contribute.
 For a simple monohybrid cross (examining one trait), this will typically be a 2x2 square.